aalldridge/rpi3-macos-toolchain/README.md

 Secondly, you will most probably experience trouble when building `make`.
 Just run `autoreconf` in `/Volumes/xtools-scratch/.build/src/make-whatever-the-version`.

 At this point, it is important that you previously installed `guile` using Homebrew.
-If not, you may have to install it, add some paths to your `~/.bash_profile`, load them via `source ~/.bash_profile`, and rerun `autoconf`.
+If not, you may have to install it, add some paths to your `~/.bash_profile`, load them via `source ~/.bash_profile`, and rerun `autoreconf`.

 Once this has completed successfully, reinvoke
 ```shell